 First, a little history about the Magento Commerce system, and how it all started:

 Roy Rubin was running a Web development company in Los Angeles, California.
 Their clients needed an affordable way to launch eCommerce sites.
 His company, Varien, initially turned to OS Commerce, a free, open source eCommerce platform.
 OS Commerce has been around for more than a decade.
 It has a lot of features, but it was built by web developers, who often don’t think like store owners or marketers.
 The system had a lot of basic features, but installing a new design was complex, and modifying the system to add new functionality meant modifying the underlying core files and code.
 This made security updates, feature enhancements and OS Commerce version updates virtually impossible to update.
 Essentially, an OS Commerce site that was modified was a custom branch — and once it was built, it was actually easier to start from scratch and build a new site instead of upgrading.

 Roy Rubin, founder of Magento, revealing the new Magento Enterprise Edition 1.13 at the Magento Imagine Conference – April 2013

 Varien built the Magento commerce Community platform as an open-source system.
-Instead of relying on developers around the world to add “cool” features, but added to the bloat of the system, Varien design Magento to have:
+Instead of relying on developers around the world to add “cool” features (but ones that weren’t actually that important to eCommerce website owners, and often contributed to software bloat), Varien designed the Magento system to have:

 - Designed by Marketers & Website Owners vs. Designed by Techy Programmers.
 Unlike OS Commerce, the Magento Community platform was built with marketing, SEO, reporting and the customer in mind first.
 OS Commerce was often built by techy programmers who didn’t always realize what key features mattered most.
 Things like multiple storefronts, coupon codes, discount modules, the ability to cross sell and upsell easily.. all of these tools were built into the Magento Community version from the outset.